LU-CSML/lu-csml.github.io/schedule.md

 Here is the schedule for the 2025/26 academic year.

+{% comment %}
+Date Comparison Note:
+We use string comparison for ISO 8601 dates (YYYY-MM-DD).
+This works correctly because ISO 8601 is lexicographically sortable:
+"2025-01-15" > "2024-12-31" evaluates to true.
+No need for Unix timestamp conversion.
+{% endcomment %}

 {% assign current_date = "now" | date: "%Y-%m-%d" %}
 {% assign academic_year_start = "2025-08-01" %}